 Some of the servlet filters that I have previously demonstrated make use of configuration data that originates from the PeopleSoft application.
 This configuration data consists of things like which fields to mask and what components to restrict access to.
 This data is ultimately what controls how the servlet filters behave.
 In this post, I would like to discuss how I go about communicating configuration data from the PeopleSoft application to the web server and the techniques that I use to manage this data.
 First I will go over the design, installation, and use of a caching utility that I wrote to manage the configuration data.
 Last I will discuss how I integrate my servlet filters and PeopleSoft application with this solution.

-I recently discovered a good piece of information provided by Nate Werner on the psadmin.io community.
-He explained how he has defined his own custom properties on the web profile in PeopleSoft.
+I recently discovered a good piece of information provided by a member of the psadmin.io community.
+They explained how they have defined their own custom properties on the web profile in PeopleSoft.
 I always thought that the custom property names had to be predefined under the hood by Oracle in order for you to make use of them.
 It turns out that this is not the case.
 You can define your own custom properties on the web profile so that you can use them as meta-variables anywhere on the web server.
 This becomes very useful for getting rid of hard-coded values that might exist on the static html pages on the web server.
 I will demonstrate how this can be done.

 This is the step-by-step process that I took to install the Campus Solutions 9.2 application to a Windows operating system using the Native OS deployment package (DPK).
 Using the DPK to deploy the environment took several failed attempts before I was able to get it working properly.
 This tutorial was done using CS PUM image 1 and it is likely that the deployment steps will change in future PUM images.